 Young Avengers Appearances in the MCU So Far

 The Young Avengers are Marvel’s modern super hero team.
 These teenagers are descendants, disciples, and protégés of various original or older Avengers, from Scarlet Witch to Hawkeye and more.
-And while the Marvel Cinematic Universe has thus far been focusing on Iron Man and Captain America, and many other classic comic characters, audiences have gotten numerous hints and even a few glimpses of the next generation of Marvel superheroes.
+With the Multiverse Saga fully underway, it’s only a matter of time until this team assembles on screen.

 Let’s break down these appearances so far, and speculate where and how the remaining members will make their MCU debuts.

 The daughter of Scott Lang, Cassie Lang is the first Young Avenger to make an MCU debut.
 She appeared all the way back in 2015 with the first Ant-Man movie, though at the time she was still a child and incapable of donning a super suit.
 Still, audiences were teased with lines about Cassie wanting to join her father on his missions as a sidekick, and in Avengers: Endgame Cassie is a teenager.
 In the upcoming Ant-Man and The Wasp: Quantumania, she can be seen suiting up alongside Scott and Hope.
 It appears that their journey into the Quantum Realm is even partially her fault.

 Cassie’s comic origin is a fraught one.
 She suffers from a congenital heart defect as an infant, exposes herself to Pym Particles in her teenage years, and witnesses the brutal death of her father.
 After Scott’s death, Cassie seeks out Kate Bishop and the Young Avengers, joining them under the alias Stature.

 No Small Roles